 The digital share bus can be configured in various ways.
 The bandwidth of the share bus loop is programmable in Register 0x29[2:0].
 The extent to which a slave tries to match the current of the master is programmable in Register 0x2A[3:0].
-The primary side or the secondary side current can be used as the current share signal by programming Register 0x29[3].
+Enable the digital share bus by setting Register 0x29[3] to 1.

-Figure 35.
+Figure 36.
 How the Share Bus Generates the Digital Word to Place on the Digital Share Bus